-As many as 900,000 people in the U.S. are affected by deep vein thrombosis every year.
+As many as 900,000 people in the U.S. are affected by deep vein thrombosis (or DVT) every year.
 Even worse, an estimated 60,000 to 100,000 people die due to deep vein thrombosis.
 Considering these troubling statistics, it’s important to know what deep vein thrombosis is, and how to spot it when it happens.

 What Is Deep Vein Thrombosis?